-Our inspection guidance explains what we inspect and how we inspect.
+Our inspection guidance explains What we inspect and How we inspect.
 However, we also produce supplementary guidance to help inspectors to consider specific aspects of education and training further.

 The supplementary guidance documents set out some key principles, considerations and resources for inspectors.
 They relate to all sectors that we inspect, unless they state that they are for a specific sector.
-They expand on certain aspects of education/training (e.g. the inspection of literacy) or on ways of conducting inspections (e.g. the use of learning walks) or specific inspection arrangements.
+They expand on certain aspects of education/training (e.g. the inspection of literacy) or on ways of conducting inspections (e.g. the use of learning walks) or specific inspection arrangements (e.g. guidance on inspecting schools with a religious character).